-In a study of women having chemotherapy for breast cancer, the average time between starting chemotherapy and hair loss was 4-5 weeks, but occurred in some as early as 2 weeks.
+In a study of women having chemotherapy for breast cancer, the average time between starting chemotherapy and hair loss was 4-5 weeks but occurred in some as early as two weeks.
 The hair loss was maximal in the second cycle with more than 1000 hairs/day being lost in severe cases.
-Even with chemotherapy the degree of hair loss can vary between no noticeable effect through to severe rapid extensive loss, even on the same drugs and regimes.
+Even with chemotherapy, the degree of hair loss can vary between no noticeable effect through to severe rapid, extensive loss, even on the same drugs and regimes.

-The only way to confirm suspected drug-induced hair loss is to cease the possible drug for at least 3 months and observe regrowth.
+The only way to confirm suspected drug-induced hair loss is to cease the possible drug for at least three months and observe regrowth.
 However, the diagnostic steps below may be necessary.